undeadwanderer/undead-userscripts/README.md

 ### Scripts in this repo:

-- **tabun-filters** — Post and comment filters for the MLP fansite tabun.everypony.ru.
+- **tabun-filters** — Post and comment filters for the Russian MLP "blog platform" tabun.everypony.ru.
 Fork of an abandoned userscript by CAHCET.
 See the script's folder for more information.

 - **eqd-page-title-cleanup** — Retitles Equestria Daily's pages for convenience.